 Mr. Watson, Merchant and Underwriter, No. 25 Mincing Lane, seven years afflicted.

 Mr. Purser, Talbot Innkeeper, Whitechapel, twenty years afflicted.

 If that didn’t take you fancy, then no problem, why not try a more palatable cure?

 Spilsbury’s Antiscorbutic Drops.
 This medicine had undergone a series of trials and held a variety of certificated of efficacy and could cure scurvy, gout, leprosy, rheumatism etc. The drops themselves were reputed to be pleasant to take, required no confinement.
 They were supplied in moulded bottles, with fluted corners and the words Francis Spilsbury, chemist, his Antiscorbutic Drops, by the King’s Patent, indented on each 5-shilling bottle and were supplied with directions to usage.

-Interesting to note that almost half the advertisement seemed to focus on the appearance of the container rather than the product it contained.
+Interesting to note that almost half the advertisement seemed to focus on the appearance of the container rather than its contents.
 Whilst it seems feasible that these drops could help to prevent or cure scurvy, as they were predominantly a form of vitamin C tablets, there seems little evidence that they could have any effect on gout.

 Lord Byron, noted in 1814 that King Louis XVIII of France was another sufferer of gout and nicknamed him ‘Louis the Gouty’.

 We will finish with an extract from the work of Rev. Jonathan Swift